 “This prohibits boys from exploring their natural instincts to be caregivers as well, and as they mature into adults, leaves them with blind spots in their parenting,” says Kate Balestrieri, a licensed psychologist in Los Angeles.
 “It creates emotional distance between them and their family, which leaves the next generation hungry for emotional connection and equally impacted.”

 “If girls can be fully expressive, boy must be given the same,” adds Miller.
 “The binary view of gender is harmful and restrictive for everyone.”

 4. “Why can’t you be more like…?”

 Nothing is more harmful to a child’s self-esteem than being compared to another child, especially a sibling.
-It can set him on a path of constantly trying to match the other child or, worse yet, attempt to be perfect in an effort to please his parents.
+It can set a boy on a path of constantly trying to match the other child or, worse yet, attempt to be perfect in an effort to please his parents.

-“This could render him exhausted, depressed, and feeling like a failure,” says Dr. Fran Walfish, a Beverly Hills family and relationship psychotherapist and author of The Self-Aware Parent who’s also a regular guest on The Doctors.
+“This could render him exhausted, depressed, and feeling like a failure,” says Fran Walfish, Psy.D., a Beverly Hills family and relationship psychotherapist and author of The Self-Aware Parent.
 “Alternatively, parents need to observe, acknowledge, validate, and accept their child — flaws and all.
-This is the starting point from which healthy child-rearing begins.”
+This is the starting point from which healthy childrearing begins.”